 The full recording of this namasankirtana is available in the Siddha Yoga Bookstore.

-Gurumayi Chidvilasananda, the Siddha Yoga Guru, composed the words and music of Jaya Jaya Shiva Shambho on the occasion of Mahashivaratri, “the great night of Lord Shiva,” in 1988.
+Gurumayi Chidvilasananda, the Siddha Yoga Guru, composed the words of Jaya Jaya Shiva Shambho on the occasion of Mahashivaratri, “the great night of Lord Shiva,” in 1988.
+The music was adapted by Gurumayi from a traditional melody.
 In November of the following year, in Gurudev Siddha Peeth, Gurumayi chanted this namasankirtana during the first Global Siddha Yoga Shaktipat Intensive via satellite broadcast in which she imparted shaktipat diksha to thousands of students and seekers in fifty-five cities around the world.

 The Darbari Kanada raga, which inspired the composition of this chant, is a melodic pattern brought into Hindustani classical music by the sixteenth-century composer Tansen at the request of storied Emperor Akbar, who wanted a raga that could be sung at night.
 Darbari means “court” in the Hindi language, and the rasa, “flavor,” of this raga evokes valor, grandeur, and stately magnificence—all qualities of a royal court.